tips to flatter your figure and help you feel more confident and body positive

 Despite the cartoonish image we have, an hourglass bust can be on the less full side, she can carry weight in her abdomen, and her waist will likely thicken with age, menopause, childbirth, and other life changes.
 You can also be petite, but your PROPORTIONS will still be dramatic.

 You are blessed with curves galore!
 Your legs tend to be curvy and shapely, but not necessarily naturally muscular and defined.
 Your bust is shapely and full but can range in fullness from full to overflowing.
 You don’t have to be overflowing to be an hourglass, but you will have a proportionally very full bust.
 Your arms tend to be slender but soft.

 Your bottom is in flatter, though from the front you would expect it to be very full.
 And hourglass’s musculature tends to be naturally soft and rounded rather than well-defined.
 If you gain weight it shows up evenly in your body, particularly in the bust, hips, seat, and thighs first, but you can also gain in the midsection, especially after childbirth and menopause.

 When shopping for clothes you typically wear the same size in both top and bottom, but you struggle to find tops that fit your bust and waist and pants that fit your hips and waist.
 Your biggest shopping challenge is finding pants that fit your curvy bottom without leaving a gap in the waistband.
-My new masterclass, It’s not you, it’s the pants!
-Four Tips to Find the Perfect Pants so You Never Have a Muffin Top Again, we talk about how to get pants that fit you right.
-You can sign up with the link above.
+My new 2-part course, Style Your Silhouette has an entire module dedicated to bottoms and how to find pants that fit you right.
+You can sign up and start Course 1 now with the link above!

 The best asset of an hourglass-shaped woman is all your curves, and it can also be your primary complaint.
 You don’t always enjoy the attention your dramatic shape can garner, and it can be hard to find clothes that fit your curves and your waist.